 The little place was full, quite loud and less “temple-like” or fussy than other top sushi shops I’ve been in Tokyo.
 Like, for example, the fish destined for that evening’s sushi was not in a wooden box, but under a plastic cover in front of you, just like you would see at more casual sushi shops.
 Or, the chef would disappear in the kitchen for a few minutes to finish preparing his rice… The sushi though was as perfect and irreproachable as at 3 Michelin stars restaurants.
 The sushi master (quite young, considering that most of the sushi masters in Japan are over 50) is a perfectionist who I was told by my dinner neighbour sleeps only 3 hours a night.
 I especially liked his rice – room temperature, just slightly sour, each grain perfectly defined.

-The whole omakase, including sake and tea cost me 14 000 Yen, quite reasonable for Tokyo standards, considering that 3 Michelin starred sushi omakases can cost up to 20 000 – 35 000 Yen… Sushi Saito is still my favorite sushi shop in Tokyo, but after visiting Miyako sushi, I have a feeling that Michelin guide in Japan is sometimes irrelevant.
+The whole omakase, including sake and tea, cost me 14 000 Yen, quite reasonable for Tokyo standards, considering that 3 Michelin starred sushi omakases can cost up to 20 000 – 35 000 Yen… Sushi Saito is still my favourite sushi shop in Tokyo, but after visiting Miyako sushi, I have a feeling that Michelin guide in Japan is sometimes irrelevant.
 3 Michelin stars is really not what separates these two restaurants…